| | RICHARD

 it is recommended that teachers and administrators below the college level

+review the program before showing it to students.
 Questions and activities are provided in the following disciplines: History,

 Education, Psychology, Literature, Sociology, and Political Science/Cultural